ELPatitoLoco/ScriptedEvents-Wiki-Clone/Information-&-Syntax.md

+## General Notes
+* The name of the script is equivalent to its file name, without the `.txt` extension.
+All scripts must be a `.txt` file and must be placed in the `ScriptedEvents` folder, otherwise the plugin will not be able to find them.
+* For sanity purposes, all scripts will automatically stop their execution as soon as the round begins to restart.
+This cannot be disabled.

 ## Automated Scripts
 Scripts can be set to run automatically as soon as the round starts.
 This can be done by adding them to this list in the plugin's config.
 ```yml